-Congenital heart disease including malformations of the heart or major blood vessels is the most common form of birth defect.
-Thanks to modern day advances in the medical and surgical care, most children born with serious congenital heart defects now survive long into adulthood.
+Congenital heart disease is the most common form of birth defect.
+Thanks to modern-day advances in medical and surgical care, most children born with serious congenital heart defects survive long into adulthood.

 In the US, there are now more adults with congenital heart disease than children.
-While this represents a phenomenal medical success story, many adults with congenital heart disease require lifelong care and follow-up with the goal of living a long and healthy life.
+This is evidence of phenomenal medical successes, but also means that many adults with congenital heart disease require lifelong care to live a long and healthy life.

 - Comprehensive cardiac and medical management

 - Therapeutic interventional cardiac catheterization and electrophysiology therapeutics